GeoRegionsEcosystem/GeoRegions.jl/docs/src/basics/isin.md

 fig
 ```

 By eye it is easy to see that Point A is inside the GeoRegion.
 However, C is not.
-Let us now see if we are able to corroborate this with GeoRegions.jl using the function `isinGeoRegion()`
+Let us now see if we are able to corroborate this with GeoRegions.jl using the function `in()`

 ```@example isin
 in(A,geo), # Point A